kguite/be-astonished/README.md

 See the [open issues](https://github.com/kguite/be-astonished/issues) for a list of proposed features (and known issues).

 Features Coming Soon:
-   * Contact and About Pages
+   * Contact and About Pages are currently empty placeholders.
+   * Will change Contact page to a list of inspirational content, such as brainpickings.org, https://emergencemagazine.org/, https://onbeing.org/, etc.
    * Categories
+   * Secret group code - keep your posts private to you only, or within your group.

 Bugs Working On:
    * Working profile pictures